JesusSanchezM/Excel-Skills-for-Business-/README.md

 # Excel Skills for Business
-This repository collect all the challenges from the coursera's course Excel Skills for Business that I made along the program
+This repository collects all of the assessments from Coursera's 'Excel Skills for Business' course that I completed during the program.

-This whole program was categorized in four courses, they are:
+The entire program is divided into four courses:

 1. Essencials
 2. Intermediate I